loosely-covered/set-lists/lead-sheet/Shine.md

 ### Intro Groove  4x

 ### Verse 2  8x
-Love is in the water
-Love is in the air
+Love is in the water, Love is in the air
-Show me where to look
-Tell me will love be there
+Show me where to look, Tell me will love be there
 Will love be there?

-Teach me how to speak
-Teach me how to share
+Teach me how to speak, Teach me how to share
-Teach me where to go
-Tell me will love be there
+Teach me where to go, Tell me will love be there
 Will love be there?

 ### Pre Chorus  4x